julianobailao/vite-fastify-solidjs-ssr/README.md

 ## CI

 We use GitHub actions to build the app.
 The badge is at the top of the repo.
 Currently it just confirms that everything builds properly.

+## TODO

+[ ] Write tests with solidjs

+## Thanks

+This project is strong based on [https://github.com/jonluca/vite-typescript-ssr-react]() I just removed react and put solidjs.